matblair/SWEN30006-2015-SEM1/projects/project 2/SWEN30006 Project 2.md

 > #####On Plagiarism
 > We take plagiarism very seriously in this subject.
 You are not permitted to
 > submit the work of others under your own name.
 This is an **individual**
 > project.
-More information can be found here: (https://academichonesty.unimelb.edu.au/advice.html).
+More information can be found [here](https://academichonesty.unimelb.edu.au/advice.html).

 ##Submission Date

-This project is due at **11:59 p.m. on the 19th of April.** Any late submissions will incur a 1 mark penalty per day unless you have supporting documents.
+This project is due at **11:59 p.m. on the 24th of April.** Any late submissions will incur a 1 mark penalty per day unless you have supporting documents.
 If you have any issues with submission, please email Mat at mathew.blair@unimelb.edu.au, before the submission date.